mattduff36/mpdee-accounts/README.md

 npx prisma studio
 ```

-#### Production (PostgreSQL/Supabase)
+#### Production (PostgreSQL/Neon)
-The production environment uses Supabase PostgreSQL.
-The database schema and data have been migrated from SQLite to PostgreSQL.
+The production environment uses Neon PostgreSQL.
+The database schema and data have been migrated from Supabase to Neon for improved performance and scalability.

 ### Development